 Therefore, governance and regulatory frameworks do exist, but further steps must be taken to ensure that these are complied with as evidenced in the concluding sentence in Section 5.4.
 To avoid any misinterpretation, the authors have include the word 'enhanced' in '(4) enhanced regulation and fiscal measures' at the introduction of this topic at the beginning of Section 5.

 • The reduction targets set by Shell for reduction and elimination of Bonga flaring are very welcome and verifiable by independent satellite monitoring.
-It is a pity though that it has taken such long time for these important actions to materialize.

 Appendix A: Overview of FPSOs in Nigeria